What is Lymphoma?

-T-cell lymphomas is a form of non-Hodgkin lymphoma (NHL) that can develop in lymphoid tissues such as the lymph nodes and spleen, or outside of lymphoid tissues (i.e., gastrointestinal tract, liver, nasal cavity, skin, and others).
+T-cell lymphomas are a form of non-Hodgkin lymphoma (NHL) that can develop in lymphoid tissues such as the lymph nodes and spleen, or outside of lymphoid tissues (i.e., gastrointestinal tract, liver, nasal cavity, skin, and others).
 T-cell lymphomas account for about seven percent of all NHLs in the United States according to the Surveillance, Epidemiology, and End Results program.
 Each particular subtype of T-cell lymphoma is very uncommon.
 They can be aggressive (fast-growing) or indolent (slow-growing).

 A similar lymphocyte called a natural killer (NK) cell shares many features with T cells.
 When NK cells become cancerous, the cancer is called NK or NK/T-cell lymphoma and is generally grouped with other T-cell lymphomas.